John Gregorson Campbell: Early life and education

-John Gregorson Campbell was born near Loch Linnhe at Kingairloch, Argyll in 1836, the fourth child and second son of Helen MacGregor and Captain Campbell, an officer for the ship Cygnet.
-A short memoir, published in 1895 and based on information from Gregorson Campbell's sister, states a Bean Shìth, or fairy washerwoman as Gregorson Campbell defined it, had cast a spell on his father's ancestors proclaiming "they shall grow like the rush and wither like the fern".
-The family moved to Appin in about 1839, where the local parochial school provided Gregorson Campbell's education until he was ten years old.
+John Gregorson Campbell was born near Loch Linnhe at Kingairloch, Argyll in 1836, the fourth child and second son of Helen MacGregor and Captain John Campbell, an officer for the ship Cygnet.
+A short memoir, published in 1895 and based on information from Campbell's sister Jessy Wallace, states a Bean Shìth, or fairy washerwoman as Campbell defined it, had cast a spell on his father's ancestors proclaiming "they shall grow like the rush and wither like the fern".
+The family moved to Appin in about 1839, where the local parochial school provided Campbell's education until he was ten years old.
 He then attended a higher school in Glasgow before moving on to the University of Glasgow.

 Career

-Law was the subject Gregorson Campbell chose to study after completing his education but his primary interest was folklore, a topic that fascinated him from his college days.
+Law was the subject Campbell chose to study after completing his education but his primary interest was folklore, a topic that fascinated him from his college days.
 In the mid-1850s he was appointed Secretary to the Glasgow University Ossianic Society.
 He secured a licence to preach from the Presbytery of Glasgow in 1858 but was unable to commence work as a clergyman at that time owing to ill health.
 His recuperation was spent beginning his collection of folklore stories.

-When appointed as clergyman at the Free Church united parishes of Tiree and Coll by the Duke of Argyll in early 1861, objections were initially raised by some members of the Tiree congregation who found Gregorson Campbell's sermons boring, uninspiring and "devoid of fervour".
+When appointed as clergyman at the Free Church united parishes of Tiree and Coll by the Duke of Argyll in early 1861, objections were initially raised by some members of the Tiree congregation who found Campbell's sermons boring, uninspiring and "devoid of fervour".
 The Presbytery upheld two of the three main complaints, but an appeal was made to the Synod.
 Concerns had also been expressed that his health was insufficiently robust to serve the needs and challenges of the Tiree parish.
-The appeal was heard by the General Assembly on 31 May 1861 with Gregorson Campbell's defence arguing that the main thrust of the complaints was actually founded on the congregation's desire to have their own preferred minister appointed.
-The motion was not upheld and Gregorson Campbell became the minister of both parishes, a position he held for thirty years.
+The appeal was heard by the General Assembly on 31 May 1861 with Campbell's defence arguing that the main thrust of the complaints was actually founded on the congregation's desire to have their own preferred minister appointed.
+The motion was not upheld and Campbell became the minister of both parishes, a position he held for thirty years.